-Material from above the waterline was also desiccated prior to testing in accordance with ASTM Standard Test Methods and the results are shown in Table 3.
-Above the waterline, i.e., a nonaquatic environment, it is anticipated that plasticizer retention would be higher than below the waterline, i.e. an aquatic environment.
+Table 4.
+Machine direction/transverse direction properties for non-dessicated material exhumed from below the water level waterline, i.e. an aquatic environment.
 This is caused by water not being continuously available to remove some of the plasticizer.
 Evidence of greater plasticizer retention can be seen in comparing the tensile properties in Tables 2 and 3.
 For example, the break strength is lower for the material above the waterline indicating a slightly softer material than below the waterline.
-This additional plasticizer retention above the waterline is also reflected in the larger value of percent elongation at break (369% versus 352%) and lower a value of secant modulus (8.4 kN/m versus 9.8 kN/m) in the machine direction than the below waterline material.
+This additional plasticizer retention above the waterline is also reflected in the larger value of percent elongation at break (369% versus 362%) and lower a value of secant modulus (8.4 kN/m versus 9.8 kN/m) in the machine direction than the below waterline material.
 This suggests that the material is more flexible above the waterline probably because of greater plasticizer retention.
 As in Table 2, the water extraction data showed a gain in water during the test, which may be caused by desication prior to testing.
-In summary, the data in Table 3 shows there is greater plasticizer retention in a nonaquatic environment, which results in a greater retention of flexibility even after nearly thirty years.
-This suggests that a PVC geomembrane in non-aquatic environments, such as a landfill cover system, should experience excellent plasticizer retention and at a minimum better retention and performance than the below water level material, which exhibited good performance for nearly thirty years.
+In summary, the data in Table 3 shows there is greater plasticizer retention in a non-aquatic environment, which results in a greater retention of flexibility even after nearly thirty years.
+This suggests that a PVC geomembrane in non-aquatic environments, such as a landfill cover system, should experience excellent plasticizer retention and performance than the below water level material, which exhibited good performance for nearly thirty years.